dnsimple/dnsimple-support/content/articles/account-suspended.md

 - Chargebacks being issued against your account
 - Fraudulent activity
 - Repeated failure to pay outstanding invoices
-- Your account was identified as a root account causing service disruption for other customers
+- Identification of your account as a root cause of service disruption for other customers

 ## What to do if your account is suspended